Juelin-Liu/MaximalClique/README.md

         X := X ⋃ {v}
 ```

-### Degeneracy Order (2011) - Plan ahead, do much less later.
+### Degeneracy (2011) - Plan Ahead, Do Much Less In the Future.

-When visiting a vertex u with high degree, we hope that its candidate set P is small so that it can be handled easily.
-To make P small, it means we need to visit many vertexes in N(u) before visiting u so we can remove them from P by the time visiting u.
+When visiting a vertex u with high degree, we hope that its candidate set P is small so it can be handled easily.
+To make P small, it means we need to visit many vertexes in N(u) before visiting u and we can remove them from P by the time visiting u.
 We can do this for one vertex easily.
 But if we want to achieve global optimal, we need to find an order for visiting each vertex and this is where degeneracy came into play.

 > The degeneracy of a graph G is the smallest number d such that every subgraph of G has a vertex with degree d or less.
 Every graph has a degeneracy ordering, an ordering of the vertices such that each vertex has d or fewer neighbors that come later in the ordering; a degeneracy ordering may be found in linear time by repeatedly selecting the vertex of minimum degree among the remaining vertices.